-- In Babylon 5, the alliance against the Shadows turned in against itself when it was left leaderless by Sheridan's death.
-Order was only restored when The Messiah returned from the dead.
+In Babylon 5, the alliance against the Shadows turned in against itself when it was left leaderless by Sheridan's death.
+Order was only restored when the Messianic Archetype returned from the dead.

-- Pretty much the entire episode of Midnight from Doctor Who is an extended Scorpion Box. it's easily one of the most disturbing Doctor Who episodes ever aired.
+Pretty much the entirety of "Midnight" is an extended Scorpion Box. it's easily one of the most disturbing Doctor Who episodes ever aired.

 Sisko: I know it's hot.
 We're filthy, tired, and we've got ten isontons of explosives going off outside.
 But we will never get out of this if we don't pull it together and start to act like professionals!